-Processing of CUP's shall be consistent with California's Permit Streamlining Act requirements, consistent with Sections 9170 through 9179 of this Code.
+Processing of CUP's shall be consistent with California's Permit Streamlining Act requirements.

 - A. The applicant may apply for:

 - 1. The drilling operations only;

 - 2. The production facilities only; or

 - 3. Both the drilling and production facilities.

 - B. The Petroleum Administrator will review the submitted application(s) for completeness in compliance with the filing requirements of Section 9507.1 and any other applicable sections of the Code, and shall refer the filed CUP to appropriate City departments or local and state agencies, as appropriate, for review and comment.